thuml/Large-Time-Series-Model/README.md

 ## Zero-Shot Forecasting
-We provide the official checkpoint pre-trained on **260B** time points currently.
+We provide the checkpoint to make predictions without training samples.
 See our [HuggingFace Repo](https://huggingface.co/thuml/timer-base-84m) for the detialed information and usage.

-A inference example (**minimal dependencies required**):
+> A inference example (**minimal dependencies required**):

 ```
 import torch